lammps/lammps/doc/src/compute_podfit.rst

 only requires the extra calculation of :math:`b_k^{(2)}` and :math:`b_m^{(3)}` which can be negligible.
 As a result, the (2*3) quadratic  potential does not increase the computational complexity.

-A similar procefure can be used to form other quadratic potentials.
+A similar procedure can be used to form other quadratic potentials.
 For instance, we may combine the three-body descriptors with the four-body descriptors to generate the (3*4) quadratic potential.
 We can also combine the three-body descriptors with themselves to generate the (3*3) quadratic potential.